Rent Increases — Ontario

 - Rent can only be increased once every 12 months and the landlord must give at least 90 days' written notice using the proper LTB form (N1 or N2).

 - The annual rent increase is capped at the rent increase guideline set by the province each year.
-For 2025, the guideline is 2.5%.
-The guideline is based on the Ontario Consumer Price Index and is capped at 2.5% by law.
+The 2026 guideline is 2.1% (down from 2.5% in 2025 and 2.5% in 2024); the guideline is based on the Ontario CPI and capped at 2.5% by law.
+Units first occupied on or after 15 November 2018 remain exempt from the percentage cap (notice + 12-month spacing still apply).

 - Rent control applies to most residential units first occupied before November 15, 2018.
 Units first occupied on or after November 15, 2018 are exempt from the guideline cap (though the landlord still needs to give 90 days' notice and can only increase once per year).